A Fistful of Gun: Development

-A Fistful of Gun was developed by Australian developer Paul Hart (formerly Greasley) under the moniker FarmerGnome.
-After the closure of many prominent game studios in his native Brisbane, he had moved to Wellington, New Zealand, in 2009.
+A Fistful of Gun was developed by the Australian developer Paul Hart (formerly Greasley) under the moniker FarmerGnome.
+After the closure of many prominent game studios in his native Brisbane, he moved to Wellington, New Zealand, in 2009.
 Hart chose "that cheesy Clint Eastwood gunslinger Spaghetti Western vibe where everybody has a moustache, everybody is grizzled" as the game's theme.
 Hart announced the game as Already Dead in September 2012 via TIGSource's forums, later changing it to A Fistful of Gun while looking for name suggestions.
 He released the game's first version as freeware in December 2012, distributing it via his website and later through Game Jolt.
 This version featured gameplay for up to three players on the same personal computer, each using a different input device.
-Alongside the initial release, Hart had posted a request for a composer and sound effects designer, leading Surasshu to join the project later in December 2012.
+Alongside the initial release, Hart posted a request for a composer and sound effects designer, leading Surasshu to join the project later in December 2012.
 Hart continued developing the game and intended to release future versions through his site's mailing list.

-When a Twitter user pointed publisher Devolver Digital to a video about the game, Hart jokingly suggested that they collaborate on releasing the game despite intending to complete it by himself.
+When a Twitter user pointed the publisher Devolver Digital to a video about the game, Hart jokingly suggested that they collaborate on releasing the game despite intending to complete it by himself.
 However, he and the company began discussing the idea and eventually agreed to a publishing deal.
 Devolver Digital announced its involvement in August 2014, scheduling the game's release for early 2015.
 The new version, subtitled "For a Few Gun More, was expanded to feature eleven playable characters and up to nine players in offline or online multiplayer.
 The 2012 alpha version remained available for free.
-A Fistful of Gun was exhibited at the Indie Megabooth of the 2014 PAX Prime event and at 2015's PAX East.
+A Fistful of Gun was exhibited at the Indie Megabooth at the 2014 PAX Prime event and at 2015's PAX East.

 In August 2015, Devolver Digital announced the release date for A Fistful of Gun as 24 September 2015.
 Later that month, the company released a trailer introducing the player characters, followed by a launch trailer in September.
 A Fistful of Gun was released via Steam, GOG.com, and the Humble Store.
-The game's servers suffered from outages during the weekend after the launch.
+The game's servers suffered outages during the weekend after the launch.
 A Halloween update, Undeadorado, was released on 29 October 2015.
 Surasshu released A Fistful of Guns soundtrack, featuring one track with vocals by Eldad and lyrics by Eldad and Lee Williams, via Bandcamp on 29 April 2016.